 Away from all the tourist din and not far from the Torres de Quart you will find the Botanical Gardens of Valencia.
 The quietly hip & understated barrio of ‘Botánico’ is literally across the road from the historic centre and is discreetly waiting to be discovered…

-Just 4 months old, one of the barrio’s newest and most distinctive jewels is ‘Nikkei Valencia.’
+This is one of the barrio’s most distinctive jewels and is known as ‘Nikkei Valencia.’
 They serve a quality Japanese-Peruvian fusion cuisine.
 They explained to us that their distinctive logo combines the colour red that represents Asia with the fish-tail that is part of Inca culture.
 The interior is clean & gently eye-catching.
 You’ll notice that the minimalist lines on the walls give the restaurant a coherent & calm feel, making it just right for lunching and dining in good company.
 There is a positive energy to this place, which augurs well for the future.

 Nikkei is the name given to the Japanese who emigrated to Peru and developed a truly distinctive cuisine of the same name.
 Our knowledgeable and helpful host Fabio was based in London for seven years.
 He was truly inspired by his involvement with a “Nikkei” restaurant in Soho…before eventually moving to Valencia.

 The amiable chef Luca has proved to be a real artist in the kitchen, providing a fresh presentation with a lightness of touch.
 You can see & taste the love put into the dishes that fuse Asian and South American ingredients & traditions with some new ideas.
 This is a very attractive, healthy & delish combination.